L5 Severe Pressure

 Construction Worker in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Construction Workers broad choice — but housing pressure remains close to Vancouver levels.
 Skilled trades are in short supply across Canada.
 A licensed Construction Worker can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Construction Worker in Toronto faces a very difficult market — requiring approximately 19 yr 6 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 59% of pre-tax salary.
+On the housing side, a Construction Worker in Toronto faces a l5 severe pressure market — requiring approximately 19 yr 6 mo of gross income to own a 2-bedroom home, with rent consuming roughly 59% of pre-tax salary.

 Years to Own